cranhandler/cranhandler.github.io/about/visiting.md

  On the bright side, you will wake up to souffles or waffles.

  I was asked what I'd appreciate as hostess gifts, and the answer is YOUR SMILING FACES, and possibly fresh fruit.
-For those who insist, [here][] are some inspirations.

  ![build](/img/eads.jpg)